-Hamas compels its members to engage in the "organizational" pledge of allegiance, which is of the political kind that 'Amarah outlined, even though it has a religious overtone.78 The idea is to enhance loyalty and organizational commitment.
+Hamas compels its members to engage in the "organizational" pledge of allegiance, which is of the political kind that 'Amarah outlined, even though it has a religious overtone.80 The idea is to enhance loyalty and organizational commitment.
 It is a political pledge of allegiance, which, if renounced, does not result in any religious judgment or blame.
 Similarly, for those who do not accept this pledge of allegiance, there are no religious responsibilities or duties.
+For Hamas, the pledge of allegiance is organizational and political, and gives the pledger of allegiance organization rights similar to those rights given to members of liberal and leftwing parties, including, for example, the right to participate in the internal elections of the movement.
+Those who renounce their organizational pledge of allegiance merely lose their organizational rights.